andrewhessler/paint-by-algo/THOUGHTS.md

 Pretty sure the old way had the W/A bias as well.
 So this is an improvement, just not sure if there's a more readable way to do it.

 ### Animation structure thoughts
-Animation has specific events it consumes for and then runs the corresponding animation, so on the CurrentTileEvent, we run an animation... hmm, kind of already doing that.
+Animation has specific events it consumes for and then runs the corresponding animation, so on the `CurrentTileEvent`, we run an animation... hmm, kind of already doing that.
 I might not mind the current structure.
 It's a reasonable amount of specific.
 I'll at least move it out into `animation/`.

 I guess next is a `Wall`.